apache/datafusion/datafusion/sqllogictest/README.md

 ## Running tests: Postgres compatibility

-Test files that start with prefix `pg_compat_` verify compatibility with Postgres by running the same script files both with DataFusion and with Posgres
+Test files that start with prefix `pg_compat_` verify compatibility with Postgres by running the same script files both with DataFusion and with Postgres

 In order to run the sqllogictests running against a previously running Postgres instance, do: